Analysis of random walks on a hexagonal lattice: Introduction

 \section{Introduction}

-Graphene is a possible form of carbon, in which each atom constitutes the vertex of a two-dimensional honeycomb-shaped graph.
-Recently it has attracted large attention due to its remarkable properties.
-Stimulated by its potential applications in many fields of science and engineering, in this paper we aim to study a discrete-time random walk on the nodes of a graphene-like graph.
-We recall that some general results on discrete-time random walks on a lattice, such as the multi-dimensional integer lattice $\mathbb{Z}^d$, are described in the book by Lawler and Limic \cite{LawlerLimic}.
+Stimulated by potential applications in many fields of science and engineering, in this paper we aim to study a discrete-time random walk on the nodes of an unbounded hexagonal lattice.
+Specific properties of this kind of structures make them attractive for various applications, such as thermal isolation, energy absorption, and structural protection.
+For a more detailed description on the use of honeycomb structures in applied fields see \cite{Haghpanah}.
+Some general results on discrete-time random walks on a lattice can be found in \cite{Montroll}, \cite{MontrollWeiss} and in \cite{LawlerLimic}.
+See also the investigation of \cite{Guillotin} concerning random walks on regular graphs, and the recent review by \cite{Masuda_etal}.

-Our attention is placed on some mathematical properties of such stochastic process, where the underlying lattice state-space is viewed as a general honeycomb structure (the hexagonal lattice).
-Specifically, we give emphasis to the transient distribution of the random walk.
+Our attention focuses on certain mathematical properties of the stochastic process under investigation, where the underlying lattice state-space is a general honeycomb structure (the hexagonal lattice).
+Specifically, we give emphasis on the transient distribution of the random walk.
 We also study its asymptotic behavior making use of the theory of large deviations.
+In view of the relevance in several applied contexts, our efforts are finally oriented to the determination of the first-passage-time probabilities of the random walk through suitable straight-line boundaries.

+Two-dimensional random walk models on hexagonal structures deserve interest in various applied fields, such as Biomathematics, Cellular networks, Physics, and Chemical models.

+A correlated random walk on a hexagonal lattice has been used by \cite{Prasad} in order to determine the optimal movement strategy of an animal searching for resources upon a network of patches.
+Moreover, hexagonal lattices have been adopted to characterize landscapes in suitable spatial models of bird populations, since hexagons allow better packing of territories in space, see \cite{Pulliam}.
+In Personal Communications Services networks, such as the honeycomb Poisson-Voronoi access cellular network model, the movement of mobile users may be captured by random walks models on the hexagonal lattice (cf.\ \cite{Akyildiz}, \cite{Baccelli}).
+We remark that the above mentioned investigations deal with random walks among adjacent cells.

+Other types of processes dealing with two-dimensional random walks on hexagonal structures are employed to study: the behavior of cracks among frozen regions in a dimer model (cf.\ \cite{Boutillier}), the representation of the correlation functions in valence-bond solid models (cf.\ \cite{Kennedy}), the light transport in a honeycomb structure (cf.\ \cite{Miri}), electronic properties of deformed carbon nanotubes (cf.\ \cite{Schuyler}), and the incoherent energy transfer due to long range interactions in two-dimensional regular systems (cf.\ \cite{Zumofen}).